Bull Run (War Song)

 DESCRIPTION: "Away down in Belden Green...
 The whole earth shook in a quiver; Every devil had done his best To outrun the rest To get back to Washington to shelter."
 After the Union defeat, Abe Lincoln laments the cost of the battle

 July 21, 1861 - First battle of Bull Run/Manasses fought between the Union army of McDowell and the Confederates under J. E. Johnston and Beauregard

 REFERENCES (1 citation):

-NOTES [549 words]: The First Battle of Bull Run did indeed end in a Union rout.
+NOTES [566 words]: As the song says, the First Battle of Bull Run ended in a Union rout.
 This was, however, an oddly minor result.
 The Union army was made up mostly of volunteers called up for only ninety days of service; they were greener than grass, and not really able to fight, but the politicians forced Irvin McDowell to lead his troops into battle before their enlistments expired (McDonald, p.
 19; McPherson, pp. 334-335, 339).

 Cox 68, which he titles "Bull Run," never mentions that battle, but since the Federal troops are routed and run back to Washington, it definitely sounds like First Bull Run.